 - Explore the canine stifle and visualize the menisci.

 - Perform ExCap using a lateral fabellar-tibial suture and provide postoperative care.

 - Identify good candidates for medial patellar luxation (MPL) corrective surgery.

 - Determine if trochleoplasty is indicated and to perform the procedure.

-- Identify good candidates for ventral Femoral Head/Neck Ostectomy (FHNO) & perform the procedure.
+- Identify good candidates for ventral femoral head/neck ostectomy (FHNO) and to perform the procedure.

-- Identify good candidates for traditional FHNO & perform the procedure.
+- Identify good candidates for traditional FHNO and to perform the procedure.

 - Perform a lateral approach to the femur.

 - Perform an hindquarter amputation.